ONICA VALLE COLE: Los Angeles Superior Court Candidate for Seat No. 67

 Career Prosecutor, Yale Educated & Endorsed by Los Angeles County Superior Court Judges

-Onica Valle Cole is a fourteen-year criminal prosecutor with the Los Angeles City Attorney’s Office, and is the candidate with the most relevant experience for the Office of Judge of the Los Angeles Superior Court Office.
+Onica Valle Cole has more than 15 years as a Los Angeles Criminal Prosecutor, and is the candidate with the most relevant experience for the Office of Judge of the Los Angeles Superior Court Office.

 Onica volunteers as a Temporary Judge for the Los Angeles Superior Court and is regularly called upon to fulfill the duties of a judge.
 She is supported in her run by bench officers familiar with her trial skills and reputation.

-Since February of 2009, Onica has been assigned to a vertical prosecution unit which focuses on Consumer crimes.
-As a criminal prosecutor, she protects the public by prosecuting dangerous medical doctors, sale of untested and unapproved food and drugs, auto repair theft, marijuana clinics, incompetent and/or unlicensed immigrant consultants, would-be real estate brokers, loan modification, grand theft and most recently the unlicensed practice of law by those who take advantage of low-income immigrants.
+From February of 2009 through June 2017, Onica was assigned to a vertical prosecution unit which focused on Consumer crimes.
+As a criminal prosecutor, she protected the public by prosecuting dangerous medical doctors, sale of untested and unapproved food and drugs, auto repair theft, marijuana clinics, incompetent and/or unlicensed immigrant consultants, would-be real estate brokers, loan modification, grand theft and most recently the unlicensed practice of law by those who take advantage of low-income immigrants.

-Onica has vigorously prosecuted a number of immigrant consultants including Gloria Saucedo, Eblin Balver and Jesus Lozano and is scheduled to lecture at the May conference on the topic of Immigration Fraud for the California Association of District Attorneys.
+Onica has vigorously prosecuted a number of immigrant consultants including Gloria Saucedo, Eblin Balver and Jesus Lozano and was invited to lecture at the May 2016 conference on the topic of Immigration Fraud for the California Association of District Attorneys.

 “Language and cultural barriers make immigrants susceptible to scams….
 Those who are in the country illegally are especially vulnerable because they may be afraid to report wrongdoing... [making it] in some ways the perfect crime.” - Onica Cole

 Man posing as attorney lied to immigrants seeking legal help L.A.
 Times, by Kate Linthicum, June 2, 2015.